Storyboard & Poster Guide

 - A poster presentation is a graphic/textual way to show others your work.
-Therefore your poster presentation should rely on colour, diagrams charts and visual images to illustrate your ideas rather that presenting information in text.
+Therefore your poster presentation should rely on colour, diagrams charts, and visual images to illustrate your ideas rather than presenting information in text.
 A minimum of three relevant visual images is recommended.
-These should be clearly labelled.
+These should be clearly labeled.

 - The text used must be concise, using just enough words to explain your work and the significance and impact your topic has for the profession.